igorcruz91/igor_portfolio/Project 4 Neural Networks/readme.md

 In order to do more research on this topic, I listed some task that may be worth looking:

 * Use different activation functions to the NN model to see if the accuracies improve.
-The activation function used was the default 'relu' function.
+The activation function used was the default `relu` function.

 * Utilize different classification models, such as Decision Trees, Random Forest, in order to compare its performance with the models used in this project.